55 marketing ideas for schools

 2) Include your school in local online directories

-To support a local SEO strategy, we always recommend listing your school in local online directories.
+We always recommend listing your school in local online directories to support a local SEO strategy.
 These might be publications such as BerkshireLive.co.uk or getsurrey.co.uk.
 Run a search on Google to find the right directories for your school.

 3) Set up a Google My Business Page and Bing Places